nahuelpairola/electronic-score-board/README.md

 # scrore-board
 ## Score Board circuit and program, using Arduino and LED strips.
-Is working, really well.
+It is working, and really well :)